GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Added Google Auth for VelloAI (under testing) and some more bugfixes
 - Completely revamped FlowGPT code as it moved to a new domain
 - Added temperature and model selection to FlowGPT
+- Fixed chat not scrolling in Poe, causing issues when generating and purging messages
+- Changed authentication for Mistral to avoid having to deal with Captcha

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.